pierrot-lc/website/supply/posts/2024-09-02_jax-gnn/post.md

 library for manipulating GNNs seems to be [jraph][jraph] but it is unmaintained and pretty hard to understand.

-I really like the control that JAX gives to the developer and I feel that it will always be more fun to implement my own models myself.
-I know I can rely on JAX's core operations that will be efficiently compiled.
+I really like the control that JAX gives to the developer and it will always be more fun to implement my own models myself.
+I know I can rely on JAX's core operations that are efficiently compiled.

 [DGL]:                  https://www.dgl.ai/
 [PyG]:                  https://pytorch-geometric.readthedocs.io/en/latest/index.html